The environment

 Not to be missed:

-• The Basilica of Saint Nicholas
+• The Basilica of St. Nicholas

 • The seaside promenade (Lungomare Nazario Sauro)